shenzhou05/SRP-Chinese-Translation/Subsurface-Scattering.md

 **SSS** is also responsible for the translucent look of back-lit objects that allow a portion of light to penetrate (transmit through) them.
 For certain types of objects, performing the blur pass may not make a large visual difference.
 Therefore, the **HDRP** implements two material types: the **Subsurface Scattering** material type implements both the screen-space blur and transmission (the latter can be disabled), while the **Translucent** material type only models transmission.

+You can learn more about our implementation from the slides of our [Siggraph 2018 presentation](http://advances.realtimerendering.com/s2018/Efficient%20screen%20space%20subsurface%20scattering%20Siggraph%202018.pdf).

 # Enabling Subsurface Scattering

 **SSS** can be toggled in the **HDRP Asset**.